 10 g salt

 1. Dissolve instant yeast in warm water.
-(Though this is not strictly necessary, it helps with the S + F technique.)
+(Though this is not strictly necessary, it helps with the stretch-and-fold technique.)
 Mix with other dough ingredients to form a rough ball, 1 - 2 minutes on low speed (or with a wooden spoon).
 Let dough rest for 5 minutes.

-3. Transfer dough to lightly floured work bench, and, with wet or oiled hands, stretch and pat into a rough square, fold in thirds like a business letter, and then fold again like a business letter from the short sides.
-Tuck sides under dough to shape a ball, and place in oiled bowl, seam side down.
+3. Transfer dough to a lightly oiled work bench, and, with wet or oiled hands, stretch and pat into a rough square, then fold it in thirds like a business letter.
+Fold it the same way again from the short sides.
+Tuck sides under dough to shape a ball, and place dough package in oiled bowl, seam side down.
 Cover, and let rest for 10 minutes.

 5. Remove dough from refrigerator, it should have doubled in size.

 6. Preheat oven to 428ºF/220ºC, including steam pan.
 Divide dough into 10 equal pieces.
 Pre-shape into rounds.
 Cover and let relax for 5 minutes.